virtualidentityag/backend-dev-onboarding/java_microservice.md

 #### Create a pull request
 Commit and push your changes to them remote feature branch.
 Create a pull request from your feature branch to your personal development branch in the Web UI of Bitbucket.
-Assign this pull request to your buddy as a reviewer.
+Assign this pull request to your mentor as a reviewer.

 ## Questions
 - What's Git?